 - They will then return 1 – 3 days later to check for positive results.

-For leading wasp control services in London, qualified by BPCA/RSPH, call JG Pest Control now, on 0207 1838 906
+For leading wasp control services in London, by qualified RSPH technicians, call JG Pest Control now, on 0207 1838 906

 What we do to get rid of them?